-In Mach, 2018, The Ray, Troup County, The City of LaGrange, Liberty Tire Recycling, & C.W.
-Matthews partnered to paved the new Tom Hall Parkway that runs adjacent to The Ray with a rubberized asphalt mix.
+In Mach, 2018, The Ray, Troup County & C.W.
+Matthews partnered to pave the new Tom Hall Parkway that runs adjacent to The Ray with a rubberized asphalt mix.
 The project used over 32,000 pounds of recycled tire rubber (RTR) in the top layer or “wearing course” of the road, which represents the rubber taken from over 2,500 end of life passenger tires.

 Click on an image to view larger.